JanAdell/PlatformerGame/README.md

 * Wall Jump (when colliding against a vertical wall jump can be performed again).
 > Wall Jumping can sometimes feel strange due to collision feedback, we reccommend letting the character collide clearly and then fall a bit off the wall so a double jump can be performed comfortably again.

+## Bugs

+* If God Mode is activated while jumping the player will still have gravity applied.
+Deactivating it and reactivating on solid ground will fix it.

 ## Controls

 * A Key - Left Horizontal Movement